CSEK19/a-simplified-smart-library-iot-system/README.md

 We also provide the code for FaceID detection.
 If you want to build your own database, replace the folder [database](model/face_mask_recognition/database).
 Then run the file [build_database.py](model/face_mask_recognition/built_database.py)

 Your name and your mask status (wearing mask or not) will be displayed in the LCD screen when you run the whole system.

+This project is part of the assignment and lab work for the Internet of Things Application Development course (CO3037).